ktarrant/unbound_pokedex/README.md

 ## Future Work
 - Add evolution data to pokedex
-- Add learnsets to pokedex
-- Create "expanded pokedex" file with all TM data included and reverse lookups for evolution
 - Find Pokemon Area data and add to pokedex
 - Scrape TM location information and add to TM data
--